ahmadkhalidh/ahmadkhalid/_pages/about.md

 My research interests include machine learning, responsible and trustworthy AI, computer vision, AI in healthcare, and Natural language Processing.
 Recently, I served as a Judge in the [Deep Learning Indaba](https://deeplearningindaba.com/2025/) community challenge held in Kigali, Rwanda, where i supported the evaluation of innovative solutions from several teams across different countries in Africa.

-I graduated from [Federal University Lokoja](https://www.fulokoja.edu.ng/) with a Bachelor of Science in Computer Science.
+I graduated with First Class Honours in Computer Science from [Federal University Lokoja](https://www.fulokoja.edu.ng/), earning a Bachelor of Science degree.
 I was advised by Mrs. [Fati Oiza Ochepa](https://fulokoja.edu.ng/staff.php?i=870&sn=fati-ochepa).
-At Fulokoja, I worked in applied machine learning and decision-making, focusing on applications in healthcare and social impact.
+My undergraduate research, titled "Real-Time Road Anomaly Detection via Masked Autoencoder-Enhanced Vision Transformers," explored how self-supervised learning and transformer-based architectures can improve the accuracy and efficiency of computer vision systems in real-world road conditions.
 For more details, please refer to the [`projects`](https://ahmadkhalidh.github.io/ahmadkhalid/projects/) section.

 Outside of academics, I enjoy staying active through sports and games, as well as engaging with peers and exploring emerging trends in AI and technology